Hartwell Avenue main water replacement project underway

 66th Medical Squadron closures

-The 66th Medical Squadron Clinic and Pharmacy will be closed Nov.
-22 and 23 for Thanksgiving and an Air Force Materiel Command Family Day.
+The 66th Medical Squadron Clinic and Pharmacy will be closed July 4 to observe Independence Day and July 5 for an Air Force Materiel Command Family Day.

-For further information visit the 66th Medical Squadron online at http://www.hanscom.af.mil/units/clinic/index.asp and on Facebook.
+For further information, visit the 66th Medical Squadron online at https://www.hanscom.af.mil/Units/66th-Medical-Squadron/.

 JPPSO-NE services, availability